sumerbhaidani/ank-heal/README.md

 ### Features

-There will be a static page that will have tips for ankle injuries (how to recover and strengthen injuries) There will be a login form that would accesss a specific user's credentials based on the data they provide.
+There will be a login form that would accesss a specific user's credentials based on the data they provide.
 There will be a survey form that will ask the user about their ankle's mobility and strength.
-Based on the results of the questionaire, the survey will give a list of 4-6 exercises that should help with recovery
+Based on the results of the questionaire, the survey will give a list of 3-5 exercises that should help with recovery
 There will be a section where users can access their past survey results and most recent exercise list

 ## Implementation